 Meeting Title Public Board Date: 1 May 2025 Report Title Finance Paper Month 12 2024-25 Agenda Item Number: 12 Lead Director Jonathan Dunk Chief Finance Officer Report Authors Sue Fox Cheryl Williams Head of Financial Management Head of Financial Control and Capital Introduction This report provides an update on the financial p position of the Trust at Month 12 (Mar 2025).
-Key Messages to Note Elective Recovery Fund (ERF) performa and our internal budget target of 124%.
-At to a favourable variance to internal plan The Trust financial plan includes a savin The key issues are as follows: Throughout the year, the deficit position and unfunded support for RTT premium The final reported position has benefited Unfunded escalation capacity costs were Further risks remain (now into future accomplete) from non-recurrent elements (most notably prior year's ERF income settlement) is incurred because of discharge challenges and winter pressures counting periods) regarding any impact of counting and coding changes for Recommendation Tick the relevant box(es) For Information For Approval For Assurance x Strategic Objectives Links 7.
+Key Messages to Note Elective Recovery Fund (ERF) performs and our internal budget target of 124%.
+At to a favourable variance to internal plan The Trust financial plan includes a savin The key issues are as follows: Throughout the year, the deficit position and unfunded support for RTT premium The final reported position has benefited Unfunded escalation capacity costs were of £136k (on a Control Total basis) to the end of March, which is on plan. nce is 141% above pre-Covid levels, which is above the 106% national target As a result, ERF income is £25.5m above the 2024/25 national target giving rise of £12.5m, accompanied by a prior year benefit of £2m. gs target of 6% (£23.8m).
+This has been achieved in full. was driven by £1.2m of pay award pressure (costs outstripping income uplifts) costs from non-recurrent elements (most notably prior year's ERF income settlement) e incurred because of discharge challenges and winter pressures counting periods) regarding any impact of counting and coding changes for Recommendation Tick the relevant box(es) For Information For Approval For Assurance x Strategic Objectives Links 7.
 Spending money well on the care you received 10.
 Innovating and investing in the future of you